microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

 created using PowerShell

-**Note:** The password needed in this exercise should be listed in your terminal as a warning output\
+**Note:** The password needed in this exercise should be listed in your terminal as output from a previous command\
 \"The password is: \$password (WRITE THIS DOWN)\"

 ```powershell